Regina (Dino Crisis): Promotion and reception

 Peter Olafson in an article for the New York Times had developed a crush on the character, something that surprised him given his apathy towards other female characters in gaming.
 Praising her "short red hair, intelligent eyes and a level head", by comparison he looked at her with the "glazed reverie of a schoolboy's daydream", finding himself paying rapt attention to her during the course of the game.
 He further attributed this to how different she was from characters such as Lara Croft in that she gave off a sense of normalcy, displayed as capable but vulnerable.
 While he acknowledged her outfit was out of the ordinary her figure was not, built "more like an athlete than a centerfold" in his eyes.

 In their two-page spread for the character, British magazine Arcade made the same comparison towards Lara Croft in that she was "not so buxom when entering a new room half of her is still in the previous".
 Instead they felt she had more in common with Jill Valentine physically, and furthermore felt that along with her demeanor and presentation Capcom had introduced another "character to die for" with Regina.
 Japanese magazine Game Hihyou meanwhile featured her as part of their "3D Beautiful Girls Gathering" series, praising her attractiveness but also her personality.
 However, in a later issue they criticized her portray in Dino Crisis 2, feeling that her humanity was diminished in the title, particularly in how her "coolness of the previous game was lost" and that her "timid and wavering attitude at the end was unlike her".

+Toshimichi Kakizaki of Japanese magazine CG-iCupid praised her as one of gaming's "virtual idols", stating that with Dino Crisis 2 she appeared more confident and capable of taking on the game's enemies, expressing that this was a sharp contrast to her demeanor in the first game where she was often shown as scared.
+Additional praise was given to how attractive she was, with Kakizaki stating her muscular build did not match her "delicate frame", but at the same time she had gentler eyes than the first game, and compared her appearance to actress and singer Kyoko Fukada.